PAIGH United States National Section Member Biographies

 David S. Salisbury

-David S. Salisbury is an assistant professor of geography, environmental studies, and international studies in the Department of Geography and the Environment at the University of Richmond.
+David S. Salisbury is an Associate Professor of geography, environmental studies, and international studies in the Department of Geography and the Environment at the University of Richmond.
 He holds a Ph.D. in geography from the University of Texas, an M.A. in Latin American studies and tropical conservation and development from the University of Florida, and a B.A. in Spanish literature from Middlebury College.
 Dr. Salisbury’s focus on reconciling conservation and development began when he was a Peace Corps volunteer in Guatemala.
 Since 1997 his research has focused on the Amazon borderlands shared by Brazil and Peru.
 His publications have been translated into Portuguese and Spanish and focus on transboundary topics such as military settlement projects, drug trafficking, indigenous homelands, and natural resource management.
 A member of the U.S. National Section’s Geography Commission since 2009, Dr. Salisbury is currently the principal member of the commission’s research committee.
 Dr. Salisbury is the recipient of a 2010 Fulbright fellowship in Peru, the University of Richmond’s 2009-10 International Education Award, and a 2012 PAIGH grant he used to successfully lead a transboundary mapping and capacity building workshop with Brazilian and Peruvian colleagues.